IvanStarostin1984/HARPD/NOTES.md

   Reason: finish core pipeline per TODO and ensure quality with pytest.
 * 2025-07-07: Implemented logistic regression pipeline and added tests with synthetic dataset to verify metrics and confusion matrix output.
 * 2025-07-07: heart_attack_prediction.py exits with an error when the dataset file is missing.
 Updated README and AGENTS accordingly.
+* 2025-07-08: Refactored heart_attack_prediction.py by restoring clean version from commit 46102266, removing duplicate functions and adding imports for sys and matplotlib.
+Added dataset file check at program start.
+Reason: simplify script and ensure confusion matrix is saved reliably.